William Berkeley (governor): Second administration as governor

 For Berkeley, the path towards Virginia's prosperity was fourfold: a diverse economy; free trade; a close-knit colonial society; and autonomy from London.
 He proceeded to turn this thought into action in various ways.
 In order to support a diversified economy and free trade, for instance, he used his own plantation as an example.
 Virginia's autonomy from London was supported in the General Assembly's role in the colony's governance.
 The Assembly was, in effect, a "miniature Parliament".
 The colony's autonomy from London was also advocated by Berkeley in his efforts against the revival of the Virginia Company of London.

 Berkeley was "bitterly hostile" to Virginia's Puritans and Quakers.
-In an attempt to oppress them, Berkeley helped enact a law to "preserve the Established Church's [The Church of England] Unity and purity of doctrine".
+In an attempt to suppress them, Berkeley helped enact a law to "preserve the Established Church's [The Church of England] Unity and purity of doctrine".
 It punished any minister who preached outside the teachings and doctrine of this church, thus oppressing Puritans, Quakers, and any other religious minority.

 Berkeley strongly opposed public education.
 Though he was unable to foresee the eventual establishment of such schools, he held that they would bring "disobedience, heresy, and sects into the world," and were for such reasons destructive to society.
 He also held printing at the same level as public education.